The right Wallpaper adhesive

 - Safe for use on mirrors – will not de-silver the mirror-backing

-Rower plant rice wallpaper glue is a product with high environmental performance index.
-Produced through a series of compound denaturation treatment.
-It uses food grade starch as the main raw material, does not add any harmful substances, and meets the high concern of EU REACH (SVHC) content standard.
+Rower plant rice wallpaper glue is a product with a high environmental performance index.
+Produced through a series of compound denaturation treatments.
+It uses food-grade starch as the main raw material, does not add any harmful substances, and meets the high concern of EU REACH (SVHC) content standards.

-Natural food grade starch is the main raw material.
+Natural food-grade starch is the main raw material.
 It has passed ISO9001 and EU environmental standards certification.
-Redeployment is simple, easy to construct, suitable for all kinds of wall coverings and wallpaper construction.
+Redeployment is simple, easy to construct, and suitable for all kinds of wall coverings and wallpaper construction.

-Cleaning: Ensure tool are clean (Bucket, mixing tools, etc.) before preparation.
+Cleaning: Ensure tools are clean (Bucket, mixing tools, etc.) before preparation.

 Pour the glue: Cut the packaging with scissors along the bag seal, and sit the bag to the bottom of the bucked.
 At the same time press the bottom of the bag against the edge of the bucket and apply force by hand.
 Pour the product into the container and mix well.

 According to the type of wallpaper, add water 3 times.
 Add water 30% for the first time and fully stir to make the glue absorb all the water.
 Then add water for the second time; according to this operation, add water 30% for the second time.
 Third, add the remaining 40% water and stir until the glue fully absorbs the water and becomes viscous.
 Stirring can be stopped when the smooth glue is smooth.